koral--/android-gif-drawable/README.md

 }
 ```
 #### Gradle, snapshot repository
 Current development builds (build from `dev` branch) are published to OSS snapshot repository.
-To use them, sepecify repository URL in `repositories` block:
+To use them, specify repository URL in `repositories` block:
 ```groovy
 repositories {
 	mavenCentral()